MMGraphRAG: Bridging Vision and Language with Interpretable Multimodal Knowledge Graphs: Methodology

-The core objective of cross-modal fusion is to construct a unified MMKG by aligning and fusing entities from both image-based and text-based KGs.
-This process not only ensures deep semantic alignment between modalities, but also significantly enhances the logical coherence and informational completeness of the resulting MMKG.
-Specifically, our cross-modal fusion framework consists of the following key components:
+The objective of cross-modal fusion is to construct a unified multimodal graph by aligning and integrating entities from image-based and text-based graphs.
+This process establishes explicit entity-level correspondences across modalities and enables a coherent graph representation.

-\subsubsection{1.
-Fine-Grained Entity Alignment Between KGs}
+\subsubsection{Fine-Grained Entity Alignment Between KGs}

-The first and most crucial step of cross-modal fusion is aligning entities extracted from image and text modalities, which is essentially Cross-Modal Entity Linking (CMEL).
+Cross-modal fusion is formulated as a CMEL task, which aligns visual entities with their textual counterparts.

 \paragraph{CMEL Task Definition}